Lewis H. Morgan: Influence on Marxism

 In 1881, Karl Marx started reading Morgan's Ancient Society, thus beginning Morgan's posthumous influence among European thinkers.
 Friedrich Engels also read his work after Morgan's death.
 Although Marx never finished his own book based on Morgan's work, Engels continued his analysis.
 Morgan's work on the social structure and material culture strongly influenced Engels' sociological theory of dialectical materialism (expressed in his work The Origin of the Family, Private Property, and the State, 1884).
 Scholars of the Communist bloc considered Morgan as the preeminent anthropologist.
-Morgan's work has led to some believing that early communist-like societies existed in Native American society.
-Though the belief of primitive communism as based on Morgan's work is flawed due to Morgan's misunderstandings of Haudenosaunee society and his, since proven wrong, theory of social evolution.
-This, and subsequent more accurate research, has led to the society of the Haudenosaunee to be of interest in communist and anarchist analysis.
-Particularly aspects where land was not treated as a commodity, communal ownership and near non-existent rates of crime.
+Morgan's work has led some to believe that early communist-like societies existed in Native American society.
+However, the belief of primitive communism as based on Morgan's work is flawed due to Morgan's misunderstandings of Haudenosaunee society and his since disproved theory of social evolution.
+This, and subsequent more accurate research, has led the society of the Haudenosaunee to be of interest in communist and anarchist analysis, particularly societal aspects where land was not treated as a commodity, communal ownership and near non-existent rates of crime.

+Animal psychology and ethical views

+In 1843 Morgan published "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals" in The Knickerbocker.
+In this essay he presented a series of anecdotes, such as dogs returning to surgeons for treatment, beavers constructing dams cooperatively, ants gathering grain, and marmots posting lookouts, to argue that animals exhibit faculties of memory, foresight and reasoning.
+He dismissed "instinct" as an inadequate explanation, proposing instead that humans and other animals share a common mental principle expressed in varying degrees.
+The essay also challenged claims of human moral pre-eminence, citing the social order of bees, ants and beavers, and criticised cruelty towards animals, including hunting for sport and the killing of them for food.
+The essay was later cited by John Smith as an influence on his adoption of vegetarianism.

+In 1857 Morgan returned to similar themes in an unpublished paper entitled "Animal Psychology", which he presented to the Pundit Club in Rochester, New York.
+The essay, later examined by Timothy D. Johnston, again rejected "instinct" as an explanatory principle and instead attributed animal behaviour to perception, memory, reflection, volition and reason.
+Morgan argued that humans and other species possessed the same kind of mental faculty, differing only in degree, and even speculated that animals might have moral capacities and immortal souls.
+Drawing on classical authors and natural history, he arranged species on a "scale of gradation" of intelligence, while remaining a creationist rather than an evolutionist.
+Johnston identifies the work as an unusually early critique of instinct within American comparative psychology, though it had little contemporary influence.